victor-busami/AI-CRIME-DETECTION-SYSTEM/README.md

   - Go to the app homepage.
   - Upload an image, select a location, and describe the incident.
   - Submit the report.
 The AI will analyze the image and description, then display the results.
+  - Reports are only flagged for admin review if at least two of the following are true: (1) keywords in the description do not match detected objects, (2) image-text similarity is low, (3) object detection confidence is low.
+High-severity incidents are never flagged for review.

 - **Admin:**
   - Use the sidebar to log in with the default credentials:
     - Username: `admin`
-    - Password: `crime123`
+    - Password: `CrimeAdmin2024!`
   - Access the dashboard to view, filter, and analyze reports.

 ## File Structure

 - `app.py` — Main Streamlit application.
 - `yolov8n.pt` — YOLOv8 model weights.
-- `reports.csv` — Generated after the first report; stores all report data.
+- `crime_reports.db` — SQLite database for reports (auto-created).
+- `users.db` — SQLite database for user authentication (auto-created).
+- `uploads/` — Uploaded and annotated images.
+- `requirements.txt` — Python dependencies.
 - `venv/` — Python virtual environment (not included in version control).

 ## Troubleshooting

-- **Missing Columns/Error Reading Reports:**
-  - If you see errors about missing columns in `reports.csv`, delete the file and submit a new report to regenerate it with the correct structure.
+- **Model Download Issues:**
+  - The first run may take time as models (YOLOv8, Faster R-CNN, CLIP, transformers) are downloaded automatically.
+Ensure you have a stable internet connection.

+- **Database Files Not Found:**
+  - The app will auto-create `crime_reports.db` and `users.db` if they do not exist.

 - **Login Sidebar Not Updating:**
-  - The sidebar now updates immediately after login/logout.
+  - The sidebar updates immediately after login/logout.
 If you experience issues, ensure you are using a recent version of Streamlit.

 - **YOLOv8 or Transformers Not Found:**
   - Ensure all dependencies are installed in your virtual environment.